For developers & vibe coders

 Connect your account

-In the app, buy credits and create an access token (Settings → Access tokens, Generate videos scope).
-Or run npx -y @hubfluencer/mcp login to connect with no copy-paste.
+Create your account at app.hubfluencer.com and generate an access token (Settings → Access tokens, Generate videos scope) — or skip the copy-paste and run npx -y @hubfluencer/mcp login.

 Add the MCP

-Register the Hubfluencer MCP server with your agent — one command, or a small config snippet.
+Register the Hubfluencer MCP server with your agent — one command or a small config snippet.
+Pick your tool in the Quickstart below.

 npx -y @hubfluencer/mcp